espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

 In this example, the ESP8266 has 2 images in flash: OTA_0, OTA_1.
 Each of these is a self-contained partition.
 The number of OTA image partition is determined by the partition table layout.

-Flashing the example over serial with "make flash" updates the OTA_0 app image.
-On first boot, the bootloader loads this OTA_0 app image which then performs an OTA update (triggered in the example code).
-The update downloads a new image from an http server and saves it into the OTA_1 partition.
-At this point the example code updates the ota_data partition to indicate the new app partition, and reboots.
-The bootloader reads ota_data, determines the new OTA image has been selected, and runs it.
+Flash the example through serial port with command "make flash" to update the OTA_0 app image.
+In first boot, the bootloader loads this OTA_0 app image which then will execute an OTA update (triggered in the example code).
+The OTA update will download a new image from an http server and save it into the OTA_1 partition.
+After that, the example code will update the ota_data partition to indicate the new app partition, and then reboot, which leads to the second boot.
+During the second boot, the bootloader will read the ota_data, and select to run the new OTA image.

 # Custom partition configuration